-Long term Short term Real time International requests New Path, Late Path and Ad Hoc Requests: via the PCS application (Path Coordination System) or via the Book In application.
-Duplicate requests, i.e. identical applications introduced in both systems, are not allowed.
-Ad Hoc Requests: via the PCS application (Path Coordination System) or via the Book In application.
-Duplicate requests, i.e. identical applications introduced in both systems, are not allowed.
-Ad Hoc requests: Mandatory via the Book In application. • • vailable, the applicant is the other application or ces below: If Book In is not available, applicants must use the forms in the following appendices: B.1.1 (freight)B.1.3 (passengers / technical runs) B.1.2 (freight)B.1.3 (passengers / technical runs) B.1.2 (freight) B.1.3 (passengers / technical runs) The PCS app must be us train paths and reserv corridors).
-The PCS application must capacities in the contexproject.
-As long as the train pallocated, any modificated the capacity request by the made via the application request.
-If not, the cancellation request will train path has bee modification/cancellation must be submitted by the one of the two applications. tion/cancellation of the applicant must be used to submit the modification or perefused.
-Once the nallocated, any nof the train path e applicant through National requests • In application, unless it is Book In, the capacity form used. •
+Long term Short term Real time International requests New Path and Late Path Requests: via the PCS application (Path Coordination System) or via the Book In application.
+Duplicate requests, i.e., identical applications introduced in both systems, are not allowed.
+Ad Hoc requests: Via the application Book In, except for the pre- arranged paths, the reserve capacity and the capacity requested within the context of the TTR pilot project, which must be requested via the PCS application.
+Ad Hoc Requests: Via the application Book In, except for the pre-arranged paths, the reserve capacity and the capacity requested within the context of the TTR pilot project, which must be requested via the PCS application.
+Ad Hoc requests: Via the Book In application. given the option of using the forms in the appendic ces below, if ermitted: If Book In is not available, applicants must use the forms in the following appendices: B.1.1 (freight) B.1.3 (passengers / technical runs) B.1.2 (freight) - B.1.3 (passengers / - technical runs) B.1.2 (freight) B.1.3 (passengers / technical runs)

+The PCS app must be used for pre-arranged train paths and reserve capacity (freight corridors).

+The PCS application must be used to apply for capacities in the context of the TTR pilot project (see point 4.9.4).